Work–Feedback Loop

 Disconnected Agility

 State of fast operational loops with sluggish strategic or capital-related loops.
-Operational dynamics are present, but strategic adaptation is lacking.
+Operational dynamics are present, but strategic adaptation is absent.

 Feedback

-Observable reaction of reality to an action (“work”).
-Feedback is not a meeting, an opinion, or planning, but a real effect that flows back into the system.
+Observable reaction of reality to an action ("Work").
+Only becomes informative through comparison with the guiding intent.
+Feedback is not a meeting, not an opinion, and not planning—it is a real effect that flows back into the system.

 Structural relationship between action and effect, in which the effect influences future action.